-SUPPORTED COMMUNITY LIVING

-On With Life became the first provider of supported community living services when Iowa's Brain Injury Medicaid Waiver was created in 1997.
-This CARF-accredited program assists individuals in developing and maintaining functional life skills while living in their homes and actively participating in their communities.
-Services are provided by a staff experienced in brain injury rehabilitation and are focused on money management, budgeting, organizational skills, personal advocacy and community integration training.
-Staff members collaborate with persons served, family members and external case managers to maximize survivors' strengths.
-Services are provided to individuals in their homes in Polk, Warren, Jasper, Story, Dallas, Madison and Marion counties in Central Iowa.
+SUPPORTED COMMUNITY LIVING - On With Life's Supported Community Living program was created to provide specialized support to allow individuals who have experienced a brain injury or other neurological impairment to maintain and improve their independence.
+Our services are provided by a staff experienced in brain injury rehabilitation who focus on activities of daily living, budgeting, organizational skills, personal advocacy and community integration training and collaborate with persons served, family members and external case managers to maximize survivors' strengths.
+Services are provided to individuals in their homes in Central Iowa.